yangtao8571/Mini_Android_Sqlite3_SQLTemplate/README.md

 # Android Sqlite3 SQL Template
-This is a TINY SIMPLE sql template framework for android sqlite3 like Mybatis.
+This is a TINY SIMPLE sql template library for android sqlite3 accessing like Mybatis.

 ## Features:
 1. All sqls are written in sql.xml files.